danroc/htp/README.md

 Observe that the closer _t₁_ is to _⌊t₁⌋_ or _⌊t₁⌋ + 1_, smaller is the
 error in the second or first equation above, respectively.

-We can repeat the above procedure to improve our estimate of _θ_.
+We can repeat the above procedure to improve our estimate of _θ_:

 * θ⁻ = MAX(θ⁻, t₀ - ⌊t₁⌋ - 1)
 * θ⁺ = MIN(θ⁺, t₂ - ⌊t₁⌋)
 * θ = (θ⁺ + θ⁻)/2

-The ideal delay _d_ before sending the next request is calculated so that the next value of _t₁_ is close to a "full" second:
+The ideal delay _d_ to wait before sending the next request is calculated so that the next value of _t₁_ is close to a "full" second:

 t₂ + d + (t₂ - t₀)/2 - θ = ⌊t₁⌋ + k, k ∈ ℤ